Syntax-Sculptor/isaac-modding-guidebook/Chapter 2 - Introduction to Lua/Section 3 - Variables.md

 print(CoolVariable)
 ```

 This code will print "nil" instead of "This is a cool variable!".
 This is because we haven't declared a variable named `CoolVariable` (notice the capital C).
 While most coding languages will immediately throw an error telling you that the variable does not exist, Lua does not do that.
-This makes typos like this particularly dangerous, as they cnn lead to unexpected bugs.
+This makes typos like this particularly dangerous, as they can lead to unexpected bugs.

 When declaring a variable, you don't need to assign it a value immediately: